emberjs/guides/source/models/the-rest-adapter.md

 The REST adapter will automatically send a `GET` request to `/posts/1`.

+For multiple word names, the REST adapter will use `lower_snake_case`.

 The actions you can take on a record map onto the following URLs in the REST adapter: